 Installation & Usage

 Downloading and installing ESET Smart Security takes around a minute.
-Very little can be configured in advance: For example, whether you want to activate the additional Live Grid feature, which ESET uses to gather data about threats from users around the world.
-However, the program doesn't load your computer with bloatware and once installation is complete, you can decide if you would like to setup other tools like a password manager or parental controls.
+Very little can be configured in advance, however, you can decide whether you want to activate Live Grid, which ESET uses to gather data about threats in real-time from its users around the world.
+On the plus side, the program doesn't load your computer with bloatware and once the installation is complete, you can decide if you would like to set up other tools like a password manager or parental controls.

-Immediately after installation "Smart Security" performs the first scan, so as to create a baseline for your system.
-This is not a quick scan, but a complete analysis of all data on your computer, meaning that it can take around 45 minutes.
-You can let this run in the background, or configure your computer to take a certain course of action after completion (such as shutting down or hibernating).
+Immediately after installation "Smart Security" performs the first scan, creating a baseline for your system.
+This is not a quick scan, but a complete analysis of all data on your computer, and can take around 45 minutes.
+Fortunately, this scan runs in the background, and you can set your computer to take a certain course of action after it finishes (such as shutting down or hibernating).

-ESET Smart Security's user interface prioritizes simplicity, rather than showing off its range of features in its main window.
-For example, you'll only be able to view your current security status, a selection of important functions ("Password Manager", "Secure Data", and "Connected Home Monitor") as well as information about when the last update was performed and your license's expiration date.
+ESET Smart Security's user interface prioritizes simplicity over flexing the software's range of features, and this is readily apparent in the dashboard's home screen.
+There, you'll only find information pertaining to your current security status, a selection of important tools (the password manager, "Secure Data", and "Connected Home Monitor"), as well as when the last update was performed and your license's expiration date.

-Additional features and real-time protection options can be found here, including the ability to turn specific protection modes on or off.
+Additional features and real-time protection options can be further configured under Setup, and include the ability to turn specific protection modes on or off.

-Programs that are less certain of their competences might have paraded these features in the interface's main window, making it appear crammed and overloaded.
-ESET's restraint is refreshing: "Smart Security" is designed intelligently and convenient to use.
+Programs that are less certain of their capabilities might have paraded these features on the interface's home screen, making it appear cramped and overloaded.
+ESET's restraint is refreshing: "Smart Security" is designed intelligently and is convenient to use.